SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 });
 ~~~

 Since we have the special case of product already exists we need to update it twice.
-Click to add it at the `sendCart(cart,rc)`; `//TODO: update the shipping fee`, here as well marker replacing the existing `sendCart(cart, rc);` with an updated code block:
+Click to add it at the `sendCart(cart,rc); //TODO: update the shipping fee, here as well`  marker replacing the existing `sendCart(cart, rc);` with an updated code block:

 ~~~java
 this.getShippingFee(cart, message -> {